30 Ways to Use 100k Points

 Redemptions That Stretch Every Last Point

-The practical, often-overlooked redemptions—the ones that may not be flashy but actually fit how most of us travel when we aren’t on points anyway—are the ones that make real-life trips so much easier.
+The practical, often-overlooked redemptions are the ones that make real-life trips so much easier.

-1. Hyatt Place St. George, Utah: 2 rooms for 2 nights at 8k per room/night – Near Zion National Park and perfect for bigger families.
+1. Hyatt Place St. George, Utah: Easy to get 2 rooms for your family at 3,500-8k per room/night – Near Zion National Park and perfect for bigger families.

-2. Hyatt House Orlando/International Drive: 5 nights at 12k/night – Full kitchen + breakfast?
+2. Hyatt House Orlando/International Drive: At least 5 nights at 9,000-18k/night – Full kitchen + breakfast?
 Yes please.

-3. Grand Hyatt DFW: 1 night at (20k/night) – Inside the terminal.
-Ideal for early flights.
+3. Grand Hyatt DFW: Easy to get 1 night at (17k-23k/night) inside the terminal, which is ideal for early flights.

 9. 3 nights + car rental with Capital One Travel – Use 75k for a hotel, 25k for the rental.
 Easy family fly-drive.

-10. Hyatt Centric Guatemala City: 4 nights – Rooftop pool + great base for volcano or lake day trips.
+10. Hyatt Centric Guatemala City: 9k-18k/night – Rooftop pool + great base for volcano or lake day trips.

 Want to earn more points for your next family trip?
 Join my free newsletter for weekly tips and deals just for busy moms.
 You can also follow along on Instagram or join our private Facebook group for daily ideas and inspo.

-Looking to maximize your shopping?
+Looking to maximize your points to get to that 100k?
 Some banks limit how often you can earn bonuses, so I also use shopping portals to earn even more.
 Here’s my guide to how to stack points through Rakuten vs. Capital One, and these are my favorite cards to use when shopping online: My go-to cards for online purchases.

 Ready to start earning points for your next vacation?
 Check out my guide to the best credit cards for family travel and take the first step today!